Superconductors with anomalous Floquet higher-order topology

-Recently, the idea of anomalous Floquet topology has been extended to a higher-order version~\cite{benalcazar2017quantized,schindler2018higher,khalaf2018higher,miert2018higher,peng2019floquet,peng2020floquet,huang2020floquet,Zhang2020b}.
-By definition, a $D$-dimensional Floquet system hosts $d$-th order anomalous Floquet higher-order topology (AFHOT) if and only if it features $(D-d)$-dimensional boundary modes simultaneously occurring at both $0$ and $\pi$ quasienergies in the Floquet spectrum.
-In particular, the stability of AFHOT with $d>1$ is guaranteed only when there is an additional protection from crystalline symmetries.
+Similar to the static higher-order topological insulators/superconductors \cite{benalcazar2017quantized,schindler2018higher,khalaf2018higher,miert2018higher} and their Floquet counterparts \cite{Bomantara2019floquet,Plekhanov2019floquet,Gosh2021floquet,Liu2021floquet}, the idea of anomalous Floquet topology has been extended to a higher-order version~\cite{Rodriguez-Vega2019afloquet,peng2019floquet,peng2020floquet,huang2020floquet,Bomantara2020afloquet,Zhang2020b,Zhu2021}.
+By definition, a $D$-dimensional Floquet system hosts $d$-th order anomalous Floquet higher-order topology (AFHOT) if it features $(D-d)$-dimensional boundary modes simultaneously occurring at both $0$ and $\pi$ quasienergies in the Floquet spectrum.
+In particular, the stability of AFHOT with $d>1$, in our particular case the anomalous Floquet second-order topology with $d=2$, is guaranteed only when there is an additional protection from crystalline symmetries.
 While AFHOT phenomena have been comprehensively studied for non-BdG systems~\cite{Zhang2020b}, little is known about their superconducting counterparts.
+In particular, a systematic topological classification for BdG systems with AFHOT is still missing.

-In this work, we provide a general topological theory for 2D class D anomalous Floquet higher-order topological superconductors (AFHOTSC) that are protected by $n$-fold rotation symmetry $C_n$.
-Such AFHOTSCs generically feature corner-localized Majorana bound states at both $0$ and $\pi$ quasienergies, which cannot be eliminated without breaking $C_n$ or adiabacity.
-In particular, we find that all AFHOTSCs necessarily manifest robust singularities in the phase spectrum of their time-evolution operators.
+In this work, we provide a general topological theory for 2D class D anomalous Floquet higher-order topological superconductors (AFHOTSC) protected by $n$-fold rotation symmetry $C_n$.
+Such AFHOTSCs generically feature corner-localized Majorana bound states at both $0$ and $\pi$ quasienergies, which cannot be eliminated without breaking $C_n$ or closing the bulk quasienergy gap.
+In particular, we find that all AFHOTSCs necessarily manifest $C_n-$protected singularities in the phase spectrum of their time-evolution operators.
 Motivated by this observation, we first classify all possible phase-band singularities with a set of newly defined topological charges.
-By relating these singularities to those of 1D anomalous Floquet TSCs, we manage to establish a higher-order bulk-boundary correspondence between the phase-band singularities and the corner Majorana modes.
+By relating these singularities to those of 1D anomalous Floquet TSCs under dimensional reduction, we manage to establish a higher-order bulk-boundary correspondence between the phase-band singularities and the corner Majorana modes.
 This allows us to construct a new higher-order bulk topological index that can uniquely capture the presence or absence of anomalous Floquet corner Majorana modes.
-A minimal lattice model of a $C_2$-protected AFHOTSC is provided to demonstrate a specific example of our general theory.
+A minimal lattice model of a $C_2$-protected AFHOTSC is provided to demonstrate our general theory.